hydroper-6jB4v9P1FIX/reference/src/crates-and-source-files.md

 ## Main Functions

 A crate that contains a `main` [function] can be compiled to an executable.
-If a `main` function is present, it must take no arguments, must not declare any [trait bounds], must not have any [where clauses], and its return type must be `()`.
+If a `main` function is present, it must take no arguments, must not be generic, must not declare any [trait bounds], must not have any [where clauses], and its return type must be `()`.